Mobile gaming is having a moment, and Apple has the reins

-It’s moved beyond tradition and into the realm of meme that Apple manages to dominate the news cycle around major industry events all while not actually participating in said events.
-CES rolls around and every story is about HomeKit or its competitors, another tech giant has a conference and the news is that Apple updated some random subsystem of its ever-larger ecosystem of devices and software.
+It’s moved beyond tradition and into the realm of meme that Apple manages to dominate the news cycle around major industry events, all while not actually participating in said events.
+CES rolls around and every story is about HomeKit or its competitors; another tech giant has a conference and the news is that Apple updated some random subsystem of its ever-larger ecosystem of devices and software.

-This is, undoubtedly planned by Apple in many instances.
+This is, undoubtedly, planned by Apple in many instances.
 And why not?
-Why shouldn’t it own the cycle when it can, it’s only strategically sound.
+Why shouldn’t it own the cycle when it can — it’s only strategically sound.

-This week, the 2018 Game Developer’s Conference is going on and there’s a bunch of news coverage about various aspects of the show.
-There are all of the pre-written embargo bits about big titles and high-profile indies, there are the trend pieces and, of course, there’s the traditional ennui-laden ‘who is this event even for’ post that accompanies any industry event that achieves critical mass.
+This week, the 2018 Game Developers Conference is going on and there’s a bunch of news coverage about various aspects of the show.
+There are all of the pre-written embargo bits about big titles and high-profile indies, there are the trend pieces and, of course, there’s the traditional ennui-laden “who is this event even for” post that accompanies any industry event that achieves critical mass.

 But the absolute biggest story of the event wasn’t even at the event.
 It was the launch of Fortnite and, shortly thereafter, PlayerUnknown’s Battlegrounds on mobile devices.
-Specifically, both were launched on iOS and PUBG hit Android simultaneously.
+Specifically, both were launched on iOS, and PUBG hit Android simultaneously.

 The launch of Fortnite, especially, resonates across the larger gaming spectrum in several unique ways.
 It’s the full and complete game as present on consoles, it’s iOS-first and it supports cross-platform play with console and PC players.

 This has, essentially, never happened before.
-There have been stabs at one or more of those conditions on experimental levels but it really marks a watershed in the games industry that could serve to change the psychology around the platform discussion in major ways.
+There have been stabs at one or more of those conditions on experimental levels, but it really marks a watershed in the games industry that could serve to change the psychology around the platform discussion in major ways.

-For one, though the shape of GDC has changed over the years as it relates to mobile gaming – it’s only recently that the conference has become dominated by indie titles that are mobile centric.
+For one, though the shape of GDC has changed over the years as it relates to mobile gaming, it’s only recently that the conference has become dominated by indie titles that are mobile centric.
 The big players and triple-A console titles still take up a lot of air, but the long tail is very long and mobile is not synonymous with “casual gamers” as it once was.

 “I remember the GDC before we launched Monument Valley,” says Dan Gray of Monument Valley 2 studio ustwo.
 “We were fortunate enough that Unity offered us a place on their stand.
 Nobody had heard of us or our game and we were begging journalists to come say hello, it’s crazy how things have changed in four years.
-We’ve now got three speakers at the conference this year, people stop you in the street (within a two block radius) and we’re asked to be part of interviews like this about the future of mobile.”
+We’ve now got three speakers at the conference this year, people stop you in the street (within a two-block radius) and we’re asked to be part of interviews like this about the future of mobile.”

-Zach Gage, the creator of SpellTower, and my wife’s favorite game of all time, Flip Flip Solitaire, says that things feel like they have calmed down a bit.
+Zach Gage, the creator of SpellTower, and my wife’s favorite game of all time, Flipflop Solitaire, says that things feel like they have calmed down a bit.
 “It seems like that might be boring, but actually I think it’s quite exciting, because a consequence of it is that playing games has become just a normal thing that everyone does… which frankly, is wild.
-Games have never had the cultural reach that they do now, and it’s largely because of the App Store and these magical devices that are in everyones pockets.”
+Games have never had the cultural reach that they do now, and it’s largely because of the App Store and these magical devices that are in everyone’s pockets.”

 Alto’s Odyssey is the followup to Snowman’s 2015 endless boarder Alto’s Adventure.
 If you look at these two titles, three years apart, you can see the encapsulation of the growth and maturity of gaming on iOS.
 The original game was fun, but the newer title is beyond fun and into a realm where you can see the form being elevated into art.
 And it’s happening blazingly fast.